mysteryt0ur/di-workshop-07-tdd-intro/README.md

 **What methods does the Cooclulator currently implement?**

+The coolculators function at the moment is to add up the two intergers that have been inputted (2 & 3), which should equal a sum of 5.

 **Describe how the existing test works**

+^ see above ^

 **Change a value in the `add()` test so it fails.**
 Once you've seen it fail, revert your change so it's green again.